softlab-unimore/TED4STL/README.md

 ## Run models

-To run the models follow the instructions reported in the ```README.md``` file available in every model directory.
+To run the models move to the root directory of each of them and follow the instructions reported in the ```README.md``` available.

 ## Statistics